kreed/vanilla/README.md

 Building from Eclipse
 ---------------------
 You can also build from Eclipse.
-Create a new Android Project, choosing "Create project from exisiting source", then set the compiler compliance level to 1.6 in project settings.
+Create a new Android Project, choosing "Create project from existing source", then set the compiler compliance level to 1.6 in project settings.

 Documentation